 In the year to 31 March 2023, we have recognised an exceptional item totalling £30.8 million.
-This item represents the award of pension increases above a 5% cap.
+This item represents award of pension increases above a 5% cap.
 Under a 'best endeavours' clause in our pension scheme rules full RPI increases could only be awarded if certain criteria were met.
 In the current year scheme awards above a 5% cap have been paid by the pension scheme and, as the scheme is now in surplus, these conditions are expected to be paid in the future.
 Therefore, the expense in the year represents the additional awards given.
 In the future it is expected that changes to this assumption will be presented in Other Comprehensive Income as required under IAS19.
-This is disclosed as exceptional as the accounting treatment of these increases through the profit and loss account will only occur this year, it is of a significant value, and it does not closely reflect day-to-day operational expenditure.
-For the avoidance of doubt management will make consideration of the 'best endeavours' clause in all future periods and as such any movement in estimate will be presented as Other Comprehensive Income IAS19.
+This is disclosed as exceptional in FY23 as the accounting treatment of these increases through the profit and loss account will only occur this year, it is of a significant value, and it does not closely reflect day-to-day operational expenditure.
+For the avoidance of doubt management will make consideration of the 'best endeavours' clause in all future periods and as such any movement in estimate will be presented as Other Comprehensive Income required under IAS19.

-In the year to 31 March 2022 we had recognised an exceptional item totalling $\pounds(3.8)$ million.
-This item represents a release of the bad debt provision as a result of anticipated bad debt charges associated with the Covid-19 pandemic not materialising during the year; this is disclosed as exceptional due to its nature and with the corresponding Covid-19 charge having, in the previous year, been shown as exceptional.
+In the year to 31 March 2022 we recognised an exceptional item totalling \pounds (3.8) million.
+This item represented a release of the bad debt provision as a result of anticipated bad debt charges associated with the Covid-19 pandemic not materialising during the prior year; this was disclosed as exceptional due to its nature.